-Car accidents occur every day in Los Angeles, CA. All accidents are caused by someone, though they can have a wide variety of causes.
+Car accidents occur every day in Los Angeles, CA. All accidents are caused by something, and often the fault lies with one of the involved drivers.
 You may be unsure what to do after an accident, especially if you believe you caused it.

-You can use this article to find out what happens if you’re at fault in a car accident in Los Angeles, CA. Go over your legal options following a car accident with the professionals at the Simmrin Law Group.
+Learning about what happens if you are at fault in a car accident in Los Angeles, CA, can help you stay out in front of things.
+Go over your legal options following a car accident with the professionals at the Simmrin Law Group.
 Allow our car accident lawyers in Los Angeles to support you.
-Just call (310) 997-4688 to learn more.

 You Must Remain on the Scene if You’re at Fault for a Car Accident